Search Laboratory’s Take on Global Voice Search

 … with [the] Global Web Index claiming 1 in 5 adults online are using voice search on mobile each month (over 300 million people), it’s hard to see this trend slowing down anytime soon.”

 What Exactly Is Voice Search?

 Voice search enables Internet users to speak into their mobile devices in order to obtain valuable information.
-Some users prefer voice search to conduct research on any given subject, some perform local queries, while others use voice search to shop online.
-Since it is quicker and much easier to simply speak into a mobile device, there is a growing number of global Internet mobile users moving to voice search.
+Some users prefer voice search to conduct research on any given subject; some perform local queries, while others use voice search to shop online.
+Since it is quicker and much easier to speak into a mobile device simply, a growing number of global Internet mobile users are moving to voice search.

-When using the voice search option, people generally resort to a more natural speech pattern.
+People generally resort to a more natural speech pattern when using the voice search option.
 This differs greatly from text searches which take on more of a machine communication rhythm.
 When text searching for Italian restaurants in your hometown for instance, you might be inclined to type, “Italian restaurants, Manhattan”, but when voice searching, you’re likely to say something like, “Ok, Siri, where are the best Italian restaurants near me?” – and this slight shift in search patterns means a slight shift in a company’s search engine optimization (SEO) strategy.

 Historically, people have been quite scared of SEO.
 They see it as sort of like dark art, as though only geeky robots with their laptops are controlling the whole scene.
 But quality SEO remains a very good practice even in light of voice search.”